 Toward the end of the drive, the head of the nail will protrude as much as 1/8-inch.
 Further hammering beyond that point may result in strikes on the surface of the wood and inevitable damage.

 Half-moon strike marks on delicate softwood baseboards, quarter-rounds, crown molding, and window and door trim are often the result of over-enthusiastic finish nailing.
 Damage can be fixed by filling in the marks with wood filler, then sanding down the filler and painting the patch.

 Because the nail set is made of heavy tempered alloy steel, it will not bend or collapse upon impact.
 This material makes a nail set irreplaceable since no other tools have the same dimensions and heft necessary to accomplish this task.

 Tools and Materials

-- When the pointed end of the nail set has lost its round shape from repeated use, discard it or use it for tasks other than for setting finish nails.
+When the pointed end of the nail set has lost its round shape from repeated use, discard it or use it for tasks other than for setting finish nails.

-- Wear a glove on the hand that is holding the nail set.
+Wear a glove on the hand that is holding the nail set.
 If you do happen to accidentally strike your hand, the glove will soften the blow.
 Always wear safety glasses and hearing protection when using a hammer and nail set.

-Drive the Finish Nail With the Hammer
+Drive Finish Nail With Hammer

 Drive the finish nail as far as possible into the wood with the hammer alone, without hitting the wood.
 This is usually about 1/4-inch to 1/8-inch away from the surface of the wood.

-Place the Nail Set on the Nail Head
+Place Nail Set on Nail Head

 Place the round, pointed end of the nail set on the head of the finish nail.
 Finish nails usually have a small dent on their heads to allow for placement of a nail set.

-Drive the Nail Set Until the Nail is Flush
+Drive Nail Set Until Nail Is Flush

 Gently tap the hammer on the blunt end of the nail set.
 Tap as lightly as is needed to drive the nail into the wood, increasing force only when necessary.

-Fill the Nail Hole
+Fill Nail Hole

 If you intend to paint the wood, you may wish to leave the slight depression formed by the nail head unfilled.
 For an extra touch, though, filling the nail hole and sanding it down smooth yields a professional look.